Updated Sept 2020

 Microsoft Teams is a business-focused video solution that’s accessible for most companies considering that it’s bundled with Windows.

-Integrations with the rest of the Office 365 Suite (think: Outlook, SharePoint, OneDrive) allow teams that already work with Microsoft’s tools to collaborate and share files within their group meetings.
+Integrations with the rest of the Microsoft 365 Suite (think: Outlook, SharePoint, OneDrive) allow teams that already work with Microsoft’s tools to collaborate and share files within their group meetings.

 Much like RingCentral, Microsoft Teams also offers conference calls and one-on-one meetings alike.
 Additional features such as background blur and custom backgrounds help attendees stay focused on their group meetings (literally).